jundalisay/superb/content/en/research/lorentz/gravitation/part-1.md

 If, as we shall suppose, the displacement of the ion be very small, compared with the wave-length, the forces (3) and (4) are much smaller than the force (1); since they are periodic — with the frequency 2n, — they will give rise to new vibrations of the particle.
 We shall however omit the consideration of these slight vibrations, and examine only the mean values of the forces (3) and (4), calculated for a rather long lapse of time, or, what amounts to the same thing, for a full period 2 π n {\displaystyle {\tfrac {2\pi }{n}}} {\displaystyle {\tfrac {2\pi }{n}}}.

 § 3.

-It is immediately clear that this mean force will be 0 if the ion is alone in a field in which the propagation of waves takes place equally in all directions.
-It will be otherwise, as soon as a second ion Q has been placed in the neighbourhood of P; then, in consequence of the vibrations emitted by Q after it has been itself put in motion, there may be a force on P, of course in the direction of the line QP.
-In computing the value of this force, one finds a great number of terms, which depend in different ways on the distance r.
-We shall retain those which are inversely proportional to r or r2, but we shall neglect all terms varying inversely as the higher powers of r; indeed, the influence of these, compared with that of the first mentioned terms will be of the order λ r {\displaystyle {\tfrac {\lambda }{r}}} {\displaystyle {\tfrac {\lambda }{r}}} , if λ {\displaystyle \lambda } \lambda is the wave-length, and we shall suppose this to be a very small fraction.
+This mean force will be `0` if the ion is alone in a field in which the propagation of waves takes place equally in all directions.

+It will be otherwise, as soon as a second ion `Q` has been placed in the neighbourhood of `P`.

+Then, in consequence of the vibrations emitted by `Q` after it has been itself put in motion, there may be a force on `P`, of course in the direction of the line `QP`.

+In computing the value of this force, one finds many terms, which depend in different ways on the distance `r`.

+We shall retain those which are inversely proportional to `r` or `r2`.

+But we shall neglect all terms varying inversely as the higher powers of `r`.

+The influence of these, compared with that of the first mentioned terms will be of the order λ r {\displaystyle {\tfrac {\lambda }{r}}} {\displaystyle {\tfrac {\lambda }{r}}} , if λ {\displaystyle \lambda } \lambda is the wave-length, and we shall suppose this to be a very small fraction.

 We shall also omit all terms containing such factors as cos ⁡   2 π k r λ {\displaystyle \cos \ 2\pi k{\tfrac {r}{\lambda }}} {\displaystyle \cos \ 2\pi k{\tfrac {r}{\lambda }}} or sin ⁡   2 π k r λ {\displaystyle \sin \ 2\pi k{\tfrac {r}{\lambda }}} {\displaystyle \sin \ 2\pi k{\tfrac {r}{\lambda }}} (k a moderate number).
 These reverse their signs by a very small change in r; they will therefore disappear from the resultant force, as soon as, instead of single particles P and Q, we come to consider systems of particles with dimensions many times greater than the wave-length.

 In applying the above formulae to the ion P, it is sufficient, to take for d {\displaystyle {\mathfrak {d}}} {\displaystyle {\mathfrak {d}}} and H {\displaystyle {\mathfrak {H}}} {\displaystyle {\mathfrak {H}}} the vectors that would exist if P were removed from the field.
 In each of these vectors two parts are to be distinguished.
 We shall denote by d 1 {\displaystyle {\mathfrak {d}}_{1}} {\displaystyle {\mathfrak {d}}_{1}} and H 1 {\displaystyle {\mathfrak {H}}_{1}} {\displaystyle {\mathfrak {H}}_{1}} the parts existing independently of Q, and by d 2 {\displaystyle {\mathfrak {d}}_{2}} {\displaystyle {\mathfrak {d}}_{2}} and H 2 {\displaystyle {\mathfrak {H}}_{2}} {\displaystyle {\mathfrak {H}}_{2}} the parts due to the vibrations of this ion.

-Let Q be taken as origin of coordinates, QP as axis of x, and let us begin with the terms in (2) having the coefficient a.
+Let `Q` be taken as origin of coordinates, QP as axis of x, and let us begin with the terms in (2) having the coefficient `a`.

 To these corresponds a force on P, whose first component is 4 π V 2 e 2 a ( d x ∂ d x ∂ x + d y ∂ d x ∂ y + d z ∂ d x ∂ z ) + e 2 a ( d ˙ y H z − d ˙ z H y ) {\displaystyle 4\pi V^{2}e^{2}a\left({\mathfrak {d}}_{\mathsf {x}}{\frac {\partial {\mathfrak {d}}_{\mathsf {x}}}{\partial x}}+{\mathfrak {d}}_{\mathsf {y}}{\frac {\partial {\mathfrak {d}}_{\mathsf {x}}}{\partial y}}+{\mathfrak {d}}_{\mathsf {\mathsf {z}}}{\frac {\partial {\mathfrak {d}}_{\mathsf {x}}}{\partial z}}\right)+e^{2}a\left({\mathfrak {\dot {d}}}_{\mathsf {y}}{\mathfrak {H}}_{\mathsf {z}}-{\mathfrak {\dot {d}}}_{\mathsf {z}}{\mathfrak {H}}_{\mathsf {y}}\right)} {\displaystyle 4\pi V^{2}e^{2}a\left({\mathfrak {d}}_{\mathsf {x}}{\frac {\partial {\mathfrak {d}}_{\mathsf {x}}}{\partial x}}+{\mathfrak {d}}_{\mathsf {y}}{\frac {\partial {\mathfrak {d}}_{\mathsf {x}}}{\partial y}}+{\mathfrak {d}}_{\mathsf {\mathsf {z}}}{\frac {\partial {\mathfrak {d}}_{\mathsf {x}}}{\partial z}}\right)+e^{2}a\left({\mathfrak {\dot {d}}}_{\mathsf {y}}{\mathfrak {H}}_{\mathsf {z}}-{\mathfrak {\dot {d}}}_{\mathsf {z}}{\mathfrak {H}}_{\mathsf {y}}\right)}.
 (5)